jatin7gupta/COMP9021-Assignment-2/readme.md

-# Assignment 1
+# Assignment 2

 ## COMP9021, Trimester 1, 2019

+1. General matter

-1.1. **Aim.** The purpose of the assignment is to:
+1.1. **Aims.** The purpose of the assignment is to:

-- let you design a solution to a problem that requires to parse and analyse text and perform logical computations;
-- let you implement this solution in the form of a short Python program;
+- design and implement an interface based on the desired behaviour of an application program;
-- practice reading from a file and making use of, in particular, tests, repetitions, lists, sets, strings, Boolean operators.
+- practice the use of Python syntax;
+- develop problem solving skills.

-1.2. **Submission.** Your program will be stored in a file named knights_and_knaves.py.
+1.2. **Submission.** Your program will be stored in a file namedtangram.py.
 After you have developed and tested your program, upload it using Ed (unless you worked directly in Ed).
 Assignments can be submitted more than once; the last version is marked.
-Your assignment is due by March 31, 11:59pm.
+Your assignment is due by April 28, 11:59pm.

 1.3. **Assessment.** The assignment is worth 10 marks.
 It is going to be tested against a number of input files.
 For each test, the automarking script will let your program run for 30 seconds.